 have taken ordination at this time in the past.
 Please

 note that permission to visit the monastery and a permit from the Indian

 - In the Western Hemisphere, one is encouraged to attend the summer retreat

 in the United States.
 During the retreat it may be possible to request

-ordination from His Holiness Penor Rinpoche through a formal request.
+ordination from a Palyul master through a formal request.

 At Namdroling Monastery in South India it is possible, with the permission of the governing board, for monastics from outside India to receive the same support as the resident Tibetan and Himalayan monks and nuns.
 Although very basic food and accommodation is provided free of charge, both Tibetans and international students generally choose to seek a sponsor to provide additional income.
 Conditions at the monastery can be very rustic.
 Expenses for international students at Namdroling generally include: additional food, medicine, Dharma books in their native language, supplies for study and practice, clothing and bedding, travel for visas and teachings in other areas, etc. International students who are unable to find a sponsor sometimes go overseas to work for a few months and return with enough money to last a few years.
 More details about courses of study at Namdroling can be found here.

 In the Western Hemisphere, there is no formal support structure within the Palyul Lineage for those who have taken monastic ordination.
 Many people choose to work and save money which then allows them to spend extensive periods engaged in study and practice either at Western Dharma centers or in monasteries in India and Nepal.
 In Asian countries it is rarely necessary for monastics to seek employment as they are sponsored by their relatives and friends.
 It is said in the teachings that the lay person who sponsors a monastic with pure moral discipline also accumulates merit.